hanlinniu/turtlebot3_ddpg_collision_avoidance/README.md

 ### Virtual Environment

 You need to make a virtual environment called 'ddpg_env' and install the following library for it.
+If you are using ros-noetic not ros-kinetic, you need to install tensorflow-cpu==1.15.0.

 ```
 tensorflow-gpu == 1.13.1 or 1.14.0 (in case you have nvidia 10 series or 20 series gpu) or tensorflow-cpu==1.15.0 (in case you don't have nvidia gpu)